 The Treatment Story: Past, Present and Future

-International Paget's Awareness Day 2021 will be focusing on the important topic of treatment, its history and the research changing how Paget’s disease may be managed in the future.
+International Paget's Awareness Day 2021 focused on the important topic of treatment, its history and the research changing how Paget’s disease may be managed in the future.

 Wear a Paget’s Association T-shirt - Available in our Online Shop

 The newest item in our online shop is this t-shirt featuring a beautiful portrait of Sir James Paget, (whose name was given to Paget’s disease), together with the Paget’s Association’s logo.
 The portrait has kindly been drawn by Professor Tim Arnett, from University College London, who is also the Chair of our Research Grants Committee.
 We would like to thank Tim for creating this brilliant drawing.

 Share Your Story of Treatment

 We know that treatment can be a concern for many who are diagnosed with Paget’s disease.
 We are often contacted by those who are worried about receiving medication and the potential side effects, which can cause treatment to be refused or postponed.
 To help support those who have concerns, we would appreciate hearing about your experience.
 These stories will help to expel some of the myths and answer questions around receiving treatment for people who are newly diagnosed.